Singapore ranked most liveable city for Asian expats for 15th year

 The latest survey cited its excellent infrastructure and amenities, low crime rate and a large expat community, which provides access to a social network.

-"The country will most likely continue to hold the top position in the considerable future," said Mr Lee Quane, regional director for Asia at human resources consultancy ECA International, which produces the rankings.
+"The country will most likely continue to hold the top position in the considerable future," said Mr Lee Quane, regional director for Asia at human resource consultancy ECA International, which produces the rankings.

 Hong Kong's ranking tumbled 52 places to 93rd due to the ongoing socio-political tensions in the city and months of pro-democracy protests.